Taxicab number: History and definition

-The concept was first mentioned in 1657 by Bernard Frénicle de Bessy, who published the Hardy–Ramanujan number Ta(2) = 1729.
-This particular example of 1729 was made famous in the early 20th century by a story involving Srinivasa Ramanujan.
+The pairs of summands of the Hardy–Ramanujan number Ta(2) = 1729 were first mentioned by Bernard Frénicle de Bessy, who published his observation in 1657.
+1729 was made famous as the first taxicab number in the early 20th century by a story involving Srinivasa Ramanujan in claiming it to be the smallest for his particular example of two summands.
 In 1938, G. H. Hardy and E. M. Wright proved that such numbers exist for all positive integers n, and their proof is easily converted into a program to generate such numbers.
-However, the proof makes no claims at all about whether the thus-generated numbers are the smallest possible and so it cannot be used to find the actual value of Ta(n).
+However, the proof makes no claims about whether the thus-generated numbers are the smallest possible and so it does not directly provide the actual value of Ta(n).

 The taxicab numbers subsequent to 1729 were found with the help of computers.
 John Leech obtained Ta(3) in 1957.
 E. Rosenstiel, J. A. Dardis and C. R. Rosenstiel found Ta(4) in 1989.
 J. A. Dardis found Ta(5) in 1994 and it was confirmed by David W. Wilson in 1999.
 Ta(6) was announced by Uwe Hollerbach on the NMBRTHRY mailing list on March 9, 2008, following a 2003 paper by Calude et al. that gave a 99% probability that the number was actually Ta(6).
 Upper bounds for Ta(7) to Ta(12) were found by Christian Boyer in 2006.